-If you have naturally curly hair, you know the struggle is real when it comes to caring for and styling your curls.
+If you have naturally curly hair, you know the struggle is real when caring for and styling your curls.
 Curly hair is inherently dry, prone to frizz, and often unruly.
 But once you find a routine that works for you and your curly hair, you can rock those soft, bouncy curls day after day.

 Our Top 10 Curly Hair Tips